SMTG-Bham/doped/docs/Dev_ToDo.md

 - Publication ready chemical potential diagram plotting tool as in Adam Jackson's `plot-cplap-ternary` (3D) and Sungyhun's `cplapy` (4D) (see `doped_chempot_plotting_example.ipynb`; code there, just needs to be implemented in module functions). `ChemicalPotentialGrid` in `py-sc-fermi` interface could be quite useful for this?
 (Worth moving that part of code out of `interface` subpackage?)
   - Also see `Cs2SnTiI6` notebooks for template code for this.
 - Functionality to combine chemical potential limits from considering different extrinsic species, to be able to plot defect formation energies for different dopants on the same diagram.
-- Once happy all required functionality is in the new `chemical_potentials.py` code (need more rigorous tests, see original pycdt tests for this and make sure all works with new code), showcase all functionality in the example notebook, remove the old modified-pycdt `_chemical_potentials.py` code.
+- Once happy all required functionality is in the new `chemical_potentials.py` code (need more rigorous tests, see original pycdt tests for this and make sure all works with new code), showcase all functionality in the example notebook, remove the old code in `vasp.py`.
 - Should output `json` of Materials Project `ComputedStructureEntry` used for each competing phase directory, to aid provenance.
 - Note in tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.